dappladies/intro-to-solidity/content/intro-to-solidity1/_index.md

 {{% note %}}
   The Ethereum protocol defines how the Ethereum network works, how clients should generally operate, and rules everyone must follow to be a valid part of the network.
 This protocol is written generally such that anyone could go and implement their own version of the protocol into a custom Ethereum client.
+  When you install and start the geth, parity or any other client, the EVM is started and it starts syncing, validating and executing transactions.
 {{% /note %}}

 ---